dm-advisor/data-pipeline/README.md

 # data-pipeline
-A repository of sample code to conceptualize a cloud-based data pipeline.
+A repository of sample code to conceptualize a cloud-based data management pipeline.
 The primary puprose of this repository is to provide sample code for implementating a data pipeline to ingest, tranform and curate data into a data lake for BI reporting and analytics consumption using the Amazon Web Services (AWS) native services.

 A depicted in the diagram below, the sample use case involves the following processes: